Last Summer (1969 film): Filming

 The film takes place and was filmed on Fire Island, a long sandbar off Long Island with the Atlantic Ocean on one side, the Great South Bay on the other, and upper-class summer homes built on its beaches and dunes.
 For the final week of principal photography, production moved to Bay Shore, Long Island.

 The accidental breaking of a seagull's neck during filming affected Barbara Hershey sufficiently for her to change her surname to Seagull for a couple of years.
+"In one scene," Hershey explained, "I had to throw the bird in the air to make her fly.
+We had to reshoot the scene over and over again.
+I could tell the bird was tired.
+Finally, when the scene was finished, the director, Frank Perry, told me the bird had broken her neck on the last throw."
+Hershey felt responsible for the bird's death and changed her stage name to "Seagull" as a tribute to the creature.
+"I felt her spirit enter me," she later explained.
+"It was the only moral thing to do."

 Evan Hunter, author of the source novel, wrote a sequel novel titled Come Winter, which was released in 1973.

 Release

 The film was given an X rating when it was first submitted to the MPAA due to the scene that depicted Rhoda (Catherine Burns)'s rape.
 Last Summer was one of a handful of high-profile X-rated movies that were released in 1969, along with the Best Picture Oscar winner Midnight Cowboy and Haskell Wexler's docudrama Medium Cool.
 The scene was edited shortly after its initial theatrical release so the film could receive an R-rating, though this version still contained nudity and strong language.

 When the film was occasionally broadcast for television, a further-censored PG-rated version was presented, which cuts all nudity and heavily edits the scene of Rhoda's rape.
-The R-rated version is the one distributed for the VHS videotape release.
+The R-rated version is the one distributed for the VHS release.

+Restoration

 All original 35mm prints of the film were lost for years.
 In 2001, a 16mm print was located at the National Film and Sound Archive of Australia after a two-year search and was brought to Los Angeles.
 It was reportedly the only surviving film print of the movie at the time.
 The 16mm print was given a rare screening at the American Cinematheque's Egyptian Theatre in Los Angeles in 2012.
 On June 4, 2017, the print also received a screening at New York City's Quad Cinema.
 A 35mm print of the full uncut film was later found and screened by the BFI National Archive in June 2025.

-To date, the film has not been issued a DVD release.
+A new restoration had its world premiere on March 29, 2026, at the American Cinematheque's Aero Theatre in Santa Monica, with Hershey and Davison in attendance for a Q&A session.